NICKNAME/S: JC, The Alabama Slamma

 1988

-Kuiper (15.5 points and 7.4 rebounds) made a immediate impact while 22-year-old Trevor Torrence had a breakout season with his production jumping from 6.2 points in 18 minutes per game to 12.4 points in 27 minutes per game.
+Kuiper (15.5 points and 7.4 rebounds across 25 games) made an immediate impact in his first season with the Wildcats, while Torrance (12.4 points and 3.6 rebounds across 28 games) enjoyed a breakout year after increasing his production from 6.2 points in 18 minutes per game to 12.4 points in 27 minutes per game.

 1989